-Radio direction finding (RDF) or T-hunting or fox hunting has been a hobby in the ham radio world for a long time.
+Radio direction finding (RDF), T-hunting or fox hunting has been a hobby in the ham radio world for a long time.
 If you've ever seen a car equipped with a big, crazy looking antenna, a square antenna array or people running around with funny antennas and radios, they are probably T-Hunting.
-If it's a weekend it's probably hams and a weekday someone looking for a transmitter for another reason.
+If it's a weekend it's probably hams and on a weekday it's someone looking for a transmitter for another reason.

 T-hunting is still a thing with communities of hunters.
-In San Francisco there is rdf-sf and there may be a club in your neighborhood. rdf-sf and http://www.homingin.com are great sources of fox hunting information and local hunts.
+In San Francisco there is rdf-sf and there may be a club in your neighborhood. http://www.homingin.com is a great source for fox hunting information and LA area hunts.

-I am using a cheap 0.5 W FM transmitter module for my test signal.
+Testing - I am using a cheap 0.5 W FM transmitter module for a test signal.
 I fired everything up and the display was crazy random.
 I have come to learn that was to be expected.
 I am testing in a small office with metal filing cabinets so there are lots of reflections.
 Even my movement in the office makes a difference.
 I did some testing on the major functions and everything looks right. ...Read more »